Vishal-Joshi/APIRateLimiter/README.md

-This is an API rate limiter service based on [Token bucket algorithm](https://www.geeksforgeeks.org/token-bucket-algorithm/)
+This is an API rate limiter service based on [Sliding window algorithm](https://blog.algomaster.io/i/146668173/sliding-window-counter)

 # Technologies used
 Java for code creation and unit tests